rmetzler/bliki/wiki/mysql/choose-something-else.md

-# Considering MySQL?
-Choose Something Else
+# Do Not Pass This Way Again

+Considering MySQL?
+Use something else.
+Already on MySQL?
+Migrate.
+For every successful project built on MySQL, you could uncover a history of time wasted mitigating MySQL's inadequacies.

 Thesis: databases fill roles ranging between pure storage and extensive data processing; MySQL is differently bad at both poles.